kevinevans1/90DaysOfDevOps/2024/day71.md

 Hello and welcome to day 71 of the 90-day challenge.
 You should congratulate yourself on making it this far 😊.
 Learning is not a sprint; it's a marathon!
 In this section, we will explore Microsoft Azure and the tools, concepts, and methods for securely deploying services in Azure.

 ## What is Microsoft Azure
+Microsoft Azure is a cloud computing platform offering a wide range of services like computing, storage, databases, and more.
+It enables businesses to build, deploy, and manage applications and services through a global network of data centers, providing scalability, reliability, and various tools for innovation and growth in the digital landscape.

 ## Table of Contents